TheGiraffe3/Jibauni/README.md

 # Adding the Jibauni

-This is a plugin for Endless Sky ( endless-sky.github.io ).
+This is a plugin for Endless Sky (endless-sky.github.io).

 It adds a small faction called the Jibauni and re-adds the Sheragi in their own systems.
 It also adds a robotic faction called the Diba.

 This plugin is currently unplayable, or at least not remotely finished.

+The Sheragi ships and outfits are taken from Petersupes' plugin Sheragi Rebirth.